Municipal Corporation of Greater Mumbai, Pune Municipal Corporation and Pimpri Chinchwad Municipal Corporation

 Since 2008, MSDF has partnered with Akanksha to ensure the sustainability of The School Project as a whole.
 They provide both strategic and financial support to the Akanksha school team.

 TSIF has been part of The School Project since its inception.
-In addition to funding the K. C. Thackeray Vidya Niketan School and Savitribai Phule English Medium School, TSIF also helps mediate the relationship between the PMC and Akanksha.
-Thermax has signed a memorandum of understanding (MOU) with the Pune Municipal Corporation (PMC) School Board for a period of 30 years.
+In addition to funding a few schools in Pune, TSIF also helps mediate the relationship between the PMC and Akanksha.
 They provide invaluable support for The School Project in Pune.

 President of Akanksha Fund Inc. (U.S.A)- Sarah Roberts

 Sarah lived in Bombay, India for four years in the 1980′s.
 When Shaheen Mistri, the daughter of family friends, founded the Akanksha Foundation in 1990, Sarah, in partnership with others in the U.S., organized the Akanksha Fund Inc. to raise support and awareness for Akanksha in the United States.
 Sarah has served on the board of the Fund since it was founded in 1997.
 You can visit their page and learn more about the Akanksha Fund.
 Click Here

 Chair of Kids in Need of Education- Amanda Faber

 Amanda Faber founded KINOE with friends in 1996 to raise money for Akanksha and projects in Nepal.
 When Amanda was living in Mumbai in 1995, she taught a class at Akanksha and worked to develop the curriculum with Shaheen Mistri.
 KINOE has held around 100 fund raising events for Akanksha.
-The charity has had enormous success applying for grants including the Big Lottery (2001), DFID(1998), VITOL(2009) and Breadsticks (2010).
+The charity has had enormous success applying for grants including the Big Lottery (2001), DFID(1998) and VITOL(2009).
 Amanda now works as a film producer and produced her first feature film last year.
 Before that she worked as a journalist at the BBC, producing and directing documentaries and current affairs programs for over ten years.
 Amanda is a qualified both as a primary school teacher and a solicitor, and was appointed a senior lecturer at the College of Law, London.